fommil/fpmortals/manuscript/complete.md

 ## Agenda

+This chapter is longer than usual and jam-packed with information: it is perfectly reasonable to attack it over several sittings.
+You are not expected to remember everything (doing so would require super-human powers) so treat this chapter as a way of knowing where to look for more information.

-There are an overwhelming number of typeclasses, so we will cluster them by common themes.
-Notably absent are typeclasses that extend `Monad`, which get their own chapter.
-This chapter is longer than usual and jam-packed with information: you may wish to take a break every few sections.
+Notably absent are typeclasses that extend `Monad`, which get their own chapter later.

-Scalaz uses code generation instead of simulacrum.
-We'll present the typeclasses as if simulacrum was used, but note that syntax is provided manually in the `scalaz.syntax` package, imported automatically.
+Scalaz uses code generation, not simulacrum.
+However, for brevity, we present code snippets with `@typeclass`.
+Equivalent syntax is defined in the `scalaz.syntax` package, which is imported automatically.

 {width=100%}
 ![](images/scalaz-core-tree.png)